 Grants and contributions without donor restrictions are recorded as revenue when received or unconditionally committed.
 Grants and contributions with donor restrictions are recorded as net assets with donor restrictions when received or unconditionally committed.
 Transfers are made to net assets without donor restrictions as costs are incurred, program restrictions have been met, or time restrictions have lapsed.
-Donor restricted grants and contributions received and satisfied in the same period are included in net assets without donor restrictions.
+Donor restricted grants and contributions are transferred to net assets without donor restrictions when they are used in accordance with donor restrictions.